daodiseomirror/docs/user-guide/getting-started/sending-tokens.md

 ![](<../../.gitbook/assets/image (195).png>)

 2\.
 Choose a network to send your tokens to.
-Currently, supported networks are Terra, Ethereum and Binance Smart Chain.
+Currently, supported networks are Daodiseo, Ethereum and Binance Smart Chain.

 {% hint style="danger" %}
-Token transfers between chains other than Terra does support "Memo" input. \
+Token transfers between chains other than Daodiseo does support "Memo" input. \
 **DO NOT** send your tokens to central exchanges that require a memo, or your tokens may be lost forever.&#x20;
 {% endhint %}